jasperol/MLinPractice/Documentation.md

 Please see corresponding files 'feature_plots' and 'plot_images' to view the code and .png files respectively, that visualise how the features divided the viral/non-viral tweets and their spread.
+-  most noteworthy look at the distribution in tweet_frequency_plot.png for incredibly clear differences between viral and non-viral
+-  the viralness_plot.png also shows a much greater spread of viral tweets than non-viral tweets in context of number of replies.

 ### Interpretation